mever-team/FairBench/docs/advanced/manipulation.md

     You will typically want to perform custom reductions on an *accreport* or on manually generated reports for some base evaluation measures.
 Combine the
-    outcome of several reductions for better understanding.
+    outcome of more than one reduction for better understanding.

-Recuction creates new reports that comprise only one branch.
-The branch's name is dynamically derived by parameters (e.g., *"budgetratioabs"*), but you can also set a specific one with the argument `name="ReductionName"`.

 !!! info
     Call `areduce` with the same arguments to